Wohler Appoints Alex Collins to Serve as Asia-Pacific Sales Director

 Collins joins Wohler having most recently served as sales and marketing director at Megahertz Ltd. (previously OKNO-TV), a U.K.-based provider of integration services to leading broadcasters worldwide.
 He also has held sales and marketing roles with Evertz Technologies and Television Systems Limited.

-Collins will be based in Wohler’s Hong Kong office and will report directly to Craig Newbury, vice president of sales at Wohler.
+Collins will be based in Wohler's Hong Kong office and will report directly to Newbury.

+Information about Wohler products, including the RadiantGrid Intelligent Media Transformation Platform and other RadiantGrid solutions, is available at www.wohler.com.

 The latest product and technology information